Fishing for smallmouth bass on Great Pond in Belgrade, Kennebec County, Maine (May 13, 2023)

 Continue reading

-Fishing for brown trout and smallmouth bass on Horseshoe Pond in Stoneham and Stow, Oxford County, Maine (September 3, 2022)
+Fishing for brown trout and smallmouth bass on Horseshoe Pond in Stoneham and Lovell, Oxford County, Maine (September 3, 2022)

 The rising sun is quickly burning off the morning fog.
 I love this vibe!